 a.
 Change directory to the build environment (/stand/build).
-Execute a system preparation script, system_prep, which extracts the system file from the current kernel and writes a system file in your current directory.
+Execute a system preparation script, system\prep, which extracts the system file from the current kernel and writes a system file in your current directory.
 (That is, it creates /stand/build/system.)
 The -v gives verbose explanation as the script executes.

-- b.
-Edit the /stand/build/system file to add the absent driver(s). - c.
-Build the kernel by invoking the mk_kernel command.
-This creates /stand/build/vmunix_test, a kernel ready for testing.
+b.
+Modify the /stand/build/system file to add the absent driver(s) by invoking the kmsystem command.
+The -c Y specifies that driver-name is to be configured into the system.